Rational social distancing in epidemics with uncertain vaccination timing: Methods

-Naturally, the behaviour $\tilde \kappa(t)$ is only optimal for as long as the vaccine has not actually become available, yet.
-Immediately after the vaccination actually happens, the number of susceptibles drops to 0, and subsequently, the number of infections exponentially decays.
+Naturally, the behaviour $\kappa(t)$ is only optimal for as long as the vaccine has not actually become available.
+Immediately after the vaccination occurs the susceptible fraction drops to 0, and subsequently, the number of infections exponentially decays.
 In that case, social distancing becomes unnecessary.